Gambling to survive 動画

 .Johoku H.S. vs Osaka Kindai Fuzoku H.S.

-first year beginners, and five juniors.
+first year players.
+The other five were juniors.

-Our opponents had thirty six players and they jumped out
+Osaka Kindai had thirty six players and they jumped out

-to a 19 - 0 lead by half-time.
+to a 19 - 0 lead before half-time.

 Osaka, Japan (2010)